heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 Notice that the value ordering of these points is reversed in the normalized inverse depth result (bottom-right), which corresponds to the DPT result.
 For example close parts of the image are shown in bright orange which correspond to values of 1.0 while far parts of the image are dark purple and correspond to values of 0.0.
 This is the idea behind 'inverse depth' which represents far points with smaller values.

-Note: In practice, the DPT models seem to output an un-normalized inverse depth, but it is not scaled correctly to match the inverse of the true depth.
-Therefore, it seems to always make sense to normalize the DPT result both for display and calculations.

 We can write each of the representations in a more general form:

 $$ \text{Normalized Depth} = \frac{d - d_{min}}{d_{max} - d_{min}} $$